tderrien/thomas.derrien/content/home/projects.md

  css_class = ""
 +++

+## Genome Annotation
   - LncRNA Annotation and classification with [FEELnc](https://github.com/tderrien/FEELnc).
+  - LncRNAs characterisation in canine cancers.
   - Long-read sequencing with Oxford Nanopore Technologies (ONT) at [IGDR gitlab](https://gitlab.com/tderrien/igdrion).

+## Deep Learning for genomics
-- Deep Learning techniques for [gene expression predictions](https://github.com/calico/basenji) and testing the impact of non-coding mutations.
+  - Using DL methods for [gene expression predictions](https://github.com/calico/basenji) and testing the impact of non-coding mutations.

+## NGS analysis for canine cancers
-- NGS analysis for analysis of cancers in dogs (Melanoma and Sarcoma).
+  - Mutations and CNAs analysis for mucosal melanoma (MM) and Hystiocytic Sarcoma (HS)).
+  - Unsupervised clustering of dog patients using NMF method.